 PHAIWA and our staff have regular contact with the media.
 Getting your issue heard is one of the cornerstones to good advocacy strategy.

-PHAIWA also run media skills workshops throughout the year, if you are interested in attending a workshop, please see the Capacity Building page on this website.
+PHAIWA also run media skills workshops throughout the year, if you are interested in attending a workshop, please see the Professional Development and Capacity Building page on this website.

 PHAIWA’s Top 10 Tips for Media Advocacy: